-God’s munificent providence has been obscured by a foundational error in traditional western biblical theology – the failure to distinguish between disobedient Adam and his psychopathic eldest son.
-The latter’s relationship with God radically altered AFTER his extraordinary act of defiance towards His creator and the murder of his brother (vv11-14), the theological consequences of which have been eluded, namely a Universal Covenant of Life.
+God’s munificent providence has been obscured by a foundational error in traditional western biblical theology.
+It is a failure to distinguish between disobedient Adam and his psychopathic eldest son.
+The latter’s relationship with God radically altered AFTER his extraordinary act of defiance and the murder of his brother (vv11-14).
+Its theological consequences have been eluded, namely a Universal Covenant of Life.

-The following verse from Genesis is unquestionably covenantal in form, though most theologians for the last two thousand years have chosen not to regard it as such:
+The following verse from Genesis is unquestionably covenantal in form.
+But most theologians for the last two thousand years have chosen not to regard it as such.

 “If thou (Cain) doest well, shalt thou not be accepted?
 And if thou doest not well, sin lieth at the door.
 And unto thee shall be his desire, and thou shalt rule over him” (Gen4:7King James Version)

-As third century Irenaeus had expressed the matter precisely in this context: “It is the conscience of the offeror that sanctifies the sacrifice when (the conscience) is pure and thus God is moved to accept the sacrifice as from a friend”.
-Abel showed by his works and a good conscience that he had “faith” so was justified by that faith with reference to his works (offering the best of his flock), not by achieving a standard of worked merit (justification by works).
+As third century Irenaeus had expressed the matter precisely in this context.
+“It is the conscience of the offeror that sanctifies the sacrifice when (the conscience) is pure.
+Thus God is moved to accept the sacrifice as from a friend”.
+Abel showed by his works and a good conscience that he had “faith”.
+He was justified by that faith with reference to his works (offering the best of his flock).
+It was not by achieving a standard of worked merit (justification by works).
 Why was perfection not required by either of them? – it was in view of the Sacrifice of atonement effectual throughout human history (Rom3:25 Greek).

 Through the faithfulness of Christ (Greek: ek pisteos christou), which more theologians and the more recent bible translators are recognising needs to be distinguished from cognisant faith in Christ (pisteos en Christo), expiation has been provided for the faults arising from human weakness for those who themselves seek to be faithful to God, i.e. to the light He provides to them through their conscience.
-In Paul’s language (when rightly translated) they become a law for themselves and do by nature the things contained within the law; indeed, fulfil the heart of it which is to exercise compassion towards their fellow man – cf. Rom2:14; Gal5:14.
+In Paul’s language they become a law for themselves and do by nature the things contained within the law.
+Indeed, they fulfil the heart of it which is to exercise compassion towards their fellow man – cf. Rom2:14; Gal5:14.

 [These posts are intended to complement my book by identifying “glosses” in OT narrative which have impacted upon traditional Christian perspectives on divine providence].